kiwanami/emacs-ctable/readme.md

 ![sample-2-1](img/sample-2-1.png)

 The models have further options and functions to customize the display and behavior, such as column width, text alignment, sorting and so on.
-(See Model secion)
+(See Model section)

 The key-binding on the table can be customized by the keymap object in the usual way.
 Then, the user program implements the custom function which refers the focused cell.
 (See Key Bindings section)

 The ctable framework provides some hooks to notify the usual events: click, selection change and update view.
 (See Event Handling section)

-The appearance of the table can be customized, such as foreground and background color, tablular lines.
+The appearance of the table can be customized, such as foreground and background color, tabular lines.
 (See Display Parameter section)

 ![ctable components](img/objects.png)